12 Ugly Truths Middle-Class Americans Need To Know About Retiring

 Social Security Alone Won’t Sustain You

 After you retire, you might wish to travel, explore the outdoors more, and do more of the things you didn’t get to do while you were working.
-The truth is that you might not have the money to fund all that is on your bucket list.
+The truth is, you might not have the money to fund everything on your bucket list.

 To make matters a bit complicated, social security alone won’t sustain you, and you may need to supplement it with other investments and savings.
 If you don’t have any retirement savings, you may have to work past your retirement years to sustain yourself and cover your daily expenses.